Use Mendix Data Storage APIs to Build Reusable Microflow Actions

 For more information on calling Java actions from a microflow, see Java Actions.

-The goal is to create a microflow action where a user can specify an XPath expression and which result entities are expected.
+In this section you will create a microflow action where a user can specify an XPath expression and the result entities which are expected.
 The action will execute the XPath statement and return the resulting list of objects.

 In practice, this is not a very useful microflow action as you can already do this with the standard retrieve action in Mendix Studio Pro.
-The goal, however, is to illustrate how you can use the XPath Java API.
+It is used to illustrate how you can use the XPath Java API.

 The Java action needs the following parameters: